Summary

 External links

-Andrew Steven Biggs (born November 7, 1958)[3] is an American attorney and politician who represents Arizona’s 5th congressional district in the United States House of Representatives.
-The district, which was once represented by U.S. Senators John McCain and Jeff Flake, is in the heart of the East Valley and includes most of Mesa and Chandler and all of Queen Creek and Biggs’s hometown of Gilbert.
+Andrew Steven Biggs (born November 7, 1958)[3] is an American lawyer and politician who represents Arizona’s 5th congressional district in the United States House of Representatives.
+The district, which was once represented by U.S. Senators John McCain and Jeff Flake, is in the heart of the East Valley and includes part of Mesa, most of Chandler, all of Queen Creek and Biggs’s hometown of Gilbert.

 A Republican, Biggs was a member of the Arizona House of Representatives from 2003 to 2011 and a member of the Arizona Senate from 2011 to 2017.
 He was president of the Arizona Senate from 2013 to 2017.
 In 2016, he was elected to Congress.
-From 2019 to 2022, Biggs served as chairman of the Freedom Caucus, which includes the House Republican Conference‘s most conservative members.[4][5]
+From 2019 to 2022, Biggs served as chairman of the Freedom Caucus.[4]

 Early life

 Biggs was born on November 7, 1958, in Tucson, Arizona.[6]
 When he was young, Biggs went on a mission to Japan for the Church of Jesus Christ of Latter-day Saints and learned to speak fluent Japanese.[7]
-He later earned his B.A. in Asian studies from Brigham Young University in 1982, his J.D. from the University of Arizona in 1984, and his M.A. in political science from Arizona State University in 1999.[6][8]
+He later earned his Bachelor of Arts in Asian studies from Brigham Young University in 1982, his Juris Doctor from the University of Arizona in 1984, and his Master of Arts in political science from Arizona State University in 1999.[6][8]

 Biggs worked as a lawyer for a firm based in Hobbs, New Mexico, before relocating to Phoenix, where he worked as a prosecutor.[7]
 In 1993, he won $10 million in the American Family Publishers sweepstakes.[9]
 He appeared in a TV ad with Dick Clark and Ed McMahon to promote the sweepstakes.[9][10]